-In the aftermath of disasters like Hurricane Michael, our food banks work in overdrive to make sure those impacted have the food and supplies to cope.
+In the aftermath of disasters, our food banks work in overdrive to make sure those impacted have the food and supplies to cope.
 The Georgia Food Bank Association helps to coordinate statewide efforts and ensure the food banks have the resources they need to assist those affected.

 Georgia’s food banks are uniquely equipped to respond after a disaster through their high capacity warehouse spaces, fleets of trucks, and a nationwide logistics network.
 And, long after other disaster organizations have left, our food banks continue to play a critical role in helping these individuals and communities recover in the months and years to come.

 Develop collaborative disaster plans & stage emergency supplies